JamesWoolfenden/learn-terraform/docs/aws-vpc.md

 ### .gitignore

-This contains a minimal gitignore with Terraform customisations.
+This contains a minimal gitignore with Terraform customizations.

 ### .pre-commit-config.yaml